SRSG-Workshops/spreadsheets/_episodes/03-dates-as-data.md

 {: .callout}

 ## Regional date formatting
-When you enter a date into a spreadsheet it looks like a date although the spreadsheet program may display different text from what you input.
-It does this to be 'helpful' but it often is not.
-For example if you enter '7/12/88' into your
-Excel spreadsheet it may display as '07/12/1988' (depending on your version of Excel).
-These are different ways of formatting the same date.

-Different countries also write dates differently.
-If you are in the UK, for example, you will interpret the date above as the 7th of December, however a researcher from the US will interpret the same entry as the 12th of July.
-This regional variation is handled automatically by your spreadsheet program so that when you are typing in dates they appear as you would expect.
-If you try to type in a US format date into a UK version of Excel, it may or may not be treated as a date (i.e. it may not be detected as a date at all by a UK version of Excel and may be left as a string).
-This is especially bad when you have a mix of correct dates and dates Excel cannot parse in the same column, effectively mixing in two different data types for your data (strings and dates).
+Different countries write dates differently.
+If you are in the UK, you will interpret 7/12/88 as the 7th of December 1988.
+A researcher in the US will interpret the same entry as the 12th of July.
+This regional variation is handled automatically by your spreadsheet program through a setting in the preferences.
+Errors are easily added to your spreadsheet if your preferences are set incorrectly or, more likely, you share a spreadsheet with a person from a country that uses a different date format.
+It is especially devastating if only some of the date formats are changed leaving you with a spreadsheet full of ambiguous dates and no way to repair them.

 > ## Exercise
 >
 > Look at the tab 'dates' in the [messy data spreadsheet](../data/messy_survey_data.xls) you used in previous exercises.
-> It contains the copy the 'plot 3' table from the '2014' tab (this is the table that contains the problematic dates).
+> It contains a copy of the 'plot 3' table from the '2014' tab (this is the table that contains the problematic dates).
 > You will notice that there are years missing from the "Date collected" column.
 Just by looking at the entered dates,
 > can you figure out the date format that was used?
 >